 If you’re trying to limit your carbohydrate intake, overnight oats may not be the best option for you, but check out my Protein Cookie Dough (3 Flavors!), Low Carb Green Smoothie, Vegetable Breakfast Casserole With Sausage, or Cold Brew Coffee Protein Smoothie instead.

 My 2-year-old loves overnight oats, so I make her a jar at the same time I make mine, just without protein powder.
 Most toddlers and children don’t need extra protein supplements, so I keep her oats as simple as possible.

 Dried fruits, nuts, seeds, puréed pumpkin, chocolate chips, cocoa nibs, berries, fresh fruit, cocoa powder, nutmeg, dry ginger, or other flavors of protein powder would all work great in this oats recipe!

-This peanut butter protein overnight oats recipe is a complete breakfast that’s made with all-natural, whole-food ingredients you can feel good about feeding your family.
+This peanut butter protein overnight oats recipe is a complete single serving breakfast that’s made with all-natural, whole-food ingredients you can feel good about feeding your family.
 These grab-and-go breakfast cups make for a filling, healthy overnight oats recipe that’s ready to eat when you are.

 Total nutritional content per serving is:

 - Calories: 445 calories

 - Sodium: 225 mg